 Water pans help stabilize the temp in a cooker and minimize fluctuations because water temp takes longer to rise and fall than air.
 When placed between the fire and cook surface, water pans block the direct flame, even out hot spots and create a uniform indirect heat source for slow smoking.
 The increased humidity in the smoke box keeps foods moist and juicy, and the moisture condenses on the meat making it “sticky” which allows more smoke to adhere.
 This smoke enhances flavor and sodium nitrite in the smoke creates the smoke ring.
 Click here to learn more about water pans.

 Mixon invited us to attend the KCBS sanctioned Sun BBQ Fest and Competition and test his gear at the Myron Mixon Smokers headquarters located just a few miles away from the fest and right across the street from SeConn.
 We initially had some trepidation about the propriety of such a scenario.
-We've never tested products at a manufacturer's facility before, but the Mixon crew assured us they understood our concerns and would do their utmost to make the situation work.
+We’ve never tested products at a manufacturer’s facility before, but the Mixon crew assured us they understood our concerns and would do their utmost to make the situation work.
 True to their word, they were ladies and gentlemen all, providing a no pressure environment for our objective tests.
-Be that as it may, we subsequently decided the appearance of conflict of interest can be as bad as actual conflict, and because we value our reputation as an honest source of objective product reviews, we resolved to never accept paid trips, aka junkets, for any of our reviewers again.
+Be that as it may, we subsequently decided the appearance of conflict of interest can be as bad as actual conflict, and because we value our reputation as an honest source of objective product reviews, we resolved to never do this gain.

 H2O Water Smokers